apache/directory-site/source/top-level-mgmt.md

 When asked for the SCM release tag please remove the project prefix, the version number is enough.

-This creates a tag here: https://github.com/apache/directory-project/tree
+This creates a tag [here](https://github.com/apache/directory-project/tags)

 * Stage the release